The College of Arts & Sciences 2020 Spring Commencement will be held on Saturday, May 9th at 9:00 a.m. in Thompson-Boling Arena.

 - Recipients of honors receive their degrees with cum laude (3.50 through 3.64), magna cum laude (3.65 through 3.79), and summa cum laude (3.80 through 4.00).
 Grade point averages are not “rounded up” to achieve honors status.

 - IMPORTANT!
-These honors categories are based on a student’s cumulative average at the end of the semester preceding the graduation semester (Fall 2016)—not this semester!
+These honors categories are based on a student’s cumulative average at the end of the semester preceding the graduation semester (Fall 2019)—not this semester!

 If you meet these requirements and are a spring graduate, your name will be listed with the appropriate honors category in the spring commencement program regardless of whether you attend the ceremony.
 If you meet these requirements and are a summer graduate, your name—but not your honors category—will be listed in the spring commencement program, since summer grades will not be submitted in time for us to know your “cumulative average at the end of the semester preceding the graduation semester” (see university criteria #2).
 If you meet the requirements once summer semester grades have been submitted, or if you raise your GPA to meet the requirements by the end of summer session, your name will be listed with the appropriate honors category in the following fall commencement program, regardless of whether you attend the spring ceremony.

 Spring and summer graduates who meet the university’s criteria for conferral of honors, and who participate in the spring ceremony, will receive a gold honor cord compliments of the college.
 Honor cords will be distributed at the same time as seating cards.
-Students will be able to pick up their seating card and honor cords at the tables set up in front of room 312 in Ayres Hall from 10:00 am until 5:00 pm on Thursday, April 27th, Friday, April 28th and Monday, May 1st.
+Students will be able to pick up their seating card and honor cords at the tables set up in front of room 312 in Ayres Hall from 10:00 am until 5:00 pm on Thursday, April 23rd, Friday, April 24th and Monday, April 27th.
+You must show a photo ID to receive your cord.

 What if your GPA increases this semester?
 If, at graduation, your grade point average would allow a higher honors category than that determined at the end of the semester proceeding the graduation semester, the Office of the Registrar will correct the honors category noted on your diploma at no cost to you and will contact you if your diploma mailing will be delayed.
 The change in GPA does not affect a student’s receiving an honor cord prior to or following the ceremony.